Gustavohps10/sapuris-design-system/README.md

 <p align="center"><img width="100%" src=".github/storybook.png"></p>

 ## :page_with_curl: Description
-This is my own design system, it contains a series of visual elements and styling patterns that I use in my everyday life.
+This is my own design system, it contains a series of visual elements and style patterns that I use to develop my everyday applications.

 ## :game_die: Components